Alamode89/Ticket-to-Ride/README.md

 Player: Can take their turn with 3 options: draw TrainCards, claim a route, or draw Tickets.
 The player also possesses a hand of cards and hand of tickets which are hidden.
 The player draws train cards from the trainRow or the TrainDeck.
 Also, the player can interface with the map to claim a route.
 After this, the player updates their score.
 Has train pieces that decrease in quantity whenever a player places/claims a route.
 When a player draws Tickets, they get 3 tickets in their hand and can remove 1-2 if they choose.
 If a player does not complete a ticket, they lose points at the end of the game.

-**Decorator Design Pattern:** The decorator design pattern (highlighted in red) is used in map selection to choose different maps to play on.
+**Factory Design Pattern:** The decorator design pattern (highlighted in red) is used in map selection to choose different maps to play on.
+Board: Acts as a factory to popular the deck, tickets, and map.
+Maps have different behaviors to each other as well.
+The map itself it rather big.
+So, it is a good idea to make it when the chooser choses the correct map.

 Map: The abstract class that includes virtual functions like displayBoard() for the specific maps to use.
 Maps also can contain City objects.